 Due to non-linearities from multiple scattering, this is not strictly true; however at most stratospheric tangent altitudes, the wavelengths under study are quite optically thin and this simple percent difference will provide an intuitive approximation of the fraction of the signal due to aerosol.
 Furthermore, polarized measurements of radiance will be smaller in magnitude than the scalar counterpart and the percent loss will be used to estimate the increase in instrument sensitivity, or, for example, image exposure time, needed to compensate.

 To determine the effect of polarization on the retrieval, a retrieval method is used that is essentially similar to that developed by Bourassa et al. (2012b) for OSIRIS.
 A minor change to the algorithm is made where the measurement vector for this study is not normalized by a shorter wavelength.
 We have made this change as the results from Rieger et al. (2014) show this actually decreases sensitivity to particle size distributions.
 Although it is advantageous to limit sensitivity to particle size, it is advantageous to explore the worst case scenario under possible limitations of future technology, especially given that not all instruments may cover a wide spectral range.
-For the retrievals, a simulated radiance profile is calculated using the SASKTRAN-HR model with nominal ozone and NO2 profiles for each of the aerosol parameter scenarios listed in section 2.2.
+For the retrievals, a simulated radiance profile is calculated using the SASKTRAN-HR model with nominal ozone and NO2 profiles for each of the aerosol parameter scenarios listed in section 2.3.
 This is taken as a simulated measurement and is then used to retrieve aerosol extinction profiles using the Bourassa et al., 2012b technique.
 This is done similarly for all three polarization states.
-Additionally, a retrieval is performed with the scalar SASKTRAN-HR model to see if there is any substantial difference between using the scalar and the total radiance from the vector model.
+Additionally, a retrieval is performed with the scalar SASKTRAN-HR model to see if there is any substantial difference between using the scalar radiance and the total radiance from the vector model.
 For each aerosol retrieval, the ozone, NO2, and albedo are fixed to the values used in the simulation of the measurement.
 All four particle size distributions from Table 1 are used in the simulations, but following Bourassa et al., 2012b, the aerosol particle size is fixed in the retrieval to a single mode log-normal with 0.08 µm mode radius and mode width of 1.6.
 The assumption of a fixed particle size distribution is very common in current limb scatter retrievals and this is used to explore sensitivity of the polarized measurements to particle size distributions, and test if the uncertainty in this assumption greatly effects the retrieved extinction.

 Lastly, an uncertainty estimate is performed in order to check the precision of the retrieved aerosol profile.
-The method used for this analysis is one presented by Bourassa et al. (2012a) in which it is assumed that the Jacobian, K, calculated for the retrieved state, times the Gain matrix, G, is approximately equal to the identity matrix such that
+The precision is determined by mapping the covariance of the measurement vector, Sϵ through the gain matrix, G which describes the sensitivity of the retrieval to the measurement and the respective noise through the following (Rodgers, 2000)

+Saero=GSϵ GT 7

+where Saero is the aerosol co-variance matrix.
+However, the direct calculation of the gain matrix is computationally intensive and requires a retrieval for each measured altitude.
+A method presented by Bourassa et al. (2012a) uses the Jacobian, K, to approximate the gain matrix by assuming the problem in linear, which is true since the optical depth is small for all selected scenarios and the computation of the Jacobian is more computationally efficient than the gain matrix.
+Using these assumptions the gain matrix can be determined through

 G≅K-1.
-(7)
+(8)